Bias-Reduced Estimation of Structural Equation Models: Introduction

 Recently, \textcite{kosmidis2024empirical} introduced a new framework for reducing bias in M-estimators (including maximum likelihood estimators) derived from asymptotically unbiased estimating functions.
 That framework operates either \emph{explicit}ly, by subtracting an estimate of the bias from the original estimator, or \emph{implicit}ly, by finding the roots of adjusted estimating functions.
 Notably, reduced-bias M-estimation (RBM) requires only a bias approximation that involves the first and second derivatives of the estimating functions with respect to the parameters, eliminating the need for complex expectations under the model, and hence being more robust to model misspecification and easier to apply than other popular bias reduction methods, such as that of \textcite{firth1993bias}, which require expected values of products of log-likelihood derivatives with respect to the assumed model.
 Explicit RBM (eRBM) estimation requires just the original estimates and an evaluation of the bias approximation, and the implicit (iRBM) version requires the computation of the root of adjusted score equations, with an adjustment that directly depends on that bias approximation.
 Put simply, eRBM is a post hoc correction, while iRBM has built the correction into the estimation itself.
 As a result, RBM estimation requires no resampling or repeated fitting of the SEM.
 Furthermore, in contrast to existing bias-reduction techniques for SEMs, the RBM approach is fully general and, hence, applicable to any SEM specification, while simultaneously targeting all model parameters.
 In addition, the RBM estimators have the same asymptotic distribution as the original estimators, ensuring that standard inference and model selection procedures apply directly, including those that are robust to departures of the normality assumptions.

-Motivated by these appealing properties, the goal of this paper is to investigate the performance of the RBM estimation framework for SEM.
-The RBM method is straightforward to implement for any SEM, and we provide accompanying R code in the supplementary materials to facilitate its application.
-This work builds on \textcite{dhaene2022resampling}, who investigated resampling-based approaches to bias reduction for two types of SEMs: a two-factor SEM, and a latent growth curve model.
+Motivated by these appealing properties, the goal of this paper is to translate the RBM technology to the SEM framework and to investigate its performance by extending the simulation setup of \textcite{dhaene2022resampling}, who investigated resampling-based approaches to bias reduction for two types of SEMs: a two-factor SEM, and a latent growth curve model.
+In addition, we provide accompanying R code in the supplementary materials to facilitate its application.

 The remainder of the paper is structured as follows.
-We begin by briefly outlining the SEM framework and introducing the notation used throughout the paper.
-We then present a concise overview of several bias-reduction techniques, including the method proposed by \textcite{ozenne2020small}, the jackknife and bootstrap approaches, and the recently introduced RBM method.
-Following this, we report the results of a comprehensive simulation study designed to evaluate the performance of the RBM approach in comparison to existing alternatives.
-Finally, we conclude with a discussion of the findings and offer practical recommendations for applied researchers.
+We begin by briefly outlining the SEM framework and introducing the notation used throughout the paper in section 2.
+In section 3, we then present a concise overview of several bias-reduction techniques, including the method proposed by \textcite{ozenne2020small}, the jackknife and bootstrap approaches, and the recently introduced RBM method.
+Following this, in sections 4 and 5, we report the results of two simulation studies designed to evaluate the performance of the RBM approach in comparison to a selection of alternatives.
+Finally, in section 6, we conclude with a discussion of the findings and offer practical recommendations for applied researchers.